AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Operator Overloading.md

 # Disabling Functions with _delete_
 As of C++11, you can set a function (or operator overload) to `= delete`, which will then prevent the compiler from using said function/operator.

-## Deleting Operators and Functions
+## Deleting Operators and Function
-Something something, this example isn't done...

 This example contains a class _SecureString_ which acts as a wrapper for a simple _char*_, preventing it from being copied in the program as well as disabling referencing its address in memory.
 I used a c-string instead of a normal string because not only is it smaller, giving it a smaller memory footprint, but a c-string gives me the ability to manually overwrite the contents of the c-string with _memset()_, protecting it from memory imaging techniques that may be able otherwise fish it out.